Daniel1984/up-to-date/README.md

-## News Hb
+## News Hub
-concurent approach for gathering latest news for various channels like reddit/hn
+concurrent approach for gathering latest news for various channels like reddit/hm